navisens/NaviDocs/API.Android.md

 **Params**
 The paramater is your developer key.
 If this is missing, or incorrect, the SDK will cease to function.

+#### `void runManualMotionDna(String ID)`
+This function behaves like the `runMotionDna()` method above and similarly requires a developer key.
+However it does not start up the phone sensors allowing sensor input from other sources.

+#### `void inputMotion(double timestamp, double roll, double pitch, double yaw, double accX, double accY, double accZ)`
+This method must be calls at regular intervals with sensor data if you have started the SDK with `void runManualMotionDna()`.

+**Params**
+Timestamp units must be in seconds.
+Accelerometer x, y, and z should be in G's and Gyro roll, pitch, and yaw unit should be in radians/sec.

 -----
 ## Reducing Android SDK Size ##